 Several potential harms were also addressed in this systematic review.
-Our evaluation of updated BCSC data on digital mammography indicated that false-positive rates were highest among women age 40 to 49 years (121.2 per 1,000 women) and declined with age, while false-negative rates were low across all age groups.
-Rates of recommendations for additional diagnostic imaging were highest among women age 40 to 49 years (124.9 per 1,000 women) and decreased with age, while rates of recommendations for biopsy did not differ between age groups.
-For every case of invasive breast cancer detected by mammography screening in women age 40 to 49 years, 464 women had mammography, 58 were recommended for additional imaging, and 10 were recommended for biopsies.
-These estimates declined with age for all three outcomes, indicating lower NNS among older women.
+Updated BCSC data on digital mammography indicated that false-positive rates and recommendations for additional imaging were highest among women aged 40 to 49 years and declined with age, while false-negative rates were low across all age groups.
+Rates of recommendations for biopsy did not differ between ages.
+Results did not differ by time since last mammography screening regardless of whether broad or narrow estimates of one versus two years were used.